hackingmaterials/atomate/docs_rst/eos_workflow_tutorial.rst

 Use Python to generate and add the workflow
 -------------------------------------------

-We'll use Al as a simple example and get the structure from the Materials Project.
+We'll use fcc Al as a simple example and get the structure from the Materials Project.
 This requires that you set up an API key in your ``.pmgrc.yaml``.
 In the installation tutorial, you set up your ``FW_config.yaml``, you indicated the atomate Fireworks can be found at :py:mod:`atomate.vasp.fireworks`.
 Similarly, atomate preset workflows can be imported from :py:mod:`atomate.vasp.workflows.presets.core`, which thinly wraps the base workflows (:py:mod:`atomate.vasp.workflows.base`) allowing for common settings to be changed with configuration dictionaries.